smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 ## Impact on existing code

 Describe the impact that this change will have on existing code.
-Will some SDL integrations stop compiling due to this change?
+Will some SDL integration's stop compiling due to this change?
 Will applications still compile but produce different behavior than they used to?
 Is it possible to migrate existing SDL code to use a new feature or API automatically?

 ## Alternatives considered